Regions and availability zones¶

 Regions¶

-Currently Binero cloud has one publicly available region which is named “europe-se-1” or (eu-se-1 for short in some places).
-Its physically located in datacenters close to Stockholm in Sweden.
+Binero cloud has one publicly available region which is named europe-se-1 or eu-se-1 for short.
+The region is composed of data centers close to or around Stockholm in Sweden.

 Availability zones¶

-This enables you to provision your infrastructure in several locations and as such achieve (very) high availability as well as geo-redundancy, through the same platform - vastly simplifying rolling out such a setup.
+This enables you to provision your infrastructure in several locations and as such build and design highly available and geographically redundant application in the same platform.

 europe-se-1a